bbauska/meta-react-basics/README.md

 **h1** element.

-The **second** property is any HTML attribute that should be added, and there&apos;s a null here - meaning, there should be an object with some data, but there isn&apos;t any data so instead of the object there&apos;s the null value.
+The **second** property is any HTML attribute that should be added, and there's a null here - meaning, there should be an object with some data, but there isn't any data so instead of the object there's the null value.

 The **third** property is the contents of the inner HTML of the DOM